monkeypostulate/SchoolProject/README.md

 In the file example, we show how we can create students and courses.
 We also show how to add students to a course, or add a grade to a student.

+### Module database

+The module database has all the functionalities to connect to the database.

 ### School API